-As Autism specialists, we wanted to take this opportunity to remind you about the Surrey ASC Outreach Service, available free of charge to all mainstream secondary schools.
+As Autism specialists, we wanted to take this opportunity to remind you about the Surrey ASD

 We can support you in addressing these issues and offer the following support and guidance:

-- Classroom observations and meetings with students, developing the pupil’s understanding of their ASC;
+- Classroom observations and meetings with students, developing the student’s understanding of their ASD;

-- INSET Training: from a general overview of ASC, to workshops relating to specific students or issues;
+- INSET Training: from a general overview of ASD, to workshops relating to specific students or issues;

 - Basic autism awareness training for teaching or non-teaching staff within any education setting who need an understanding of autism in their role (including office staff, governors, caretakers, drivers and escorts);